-- i) Project planning taking into account all requirements, resource allocation specially project management and supervisory resources, is necessary. - ii) Project reviews with appropriate action plans and delegation of authorities amongst team members will ensure better and smoother contract execution.

-3.3.3 Project communication

-- a.
-Contract administration involves a lot of communication but unfortunately, a lot of communication is verbal.
-Written communication is often not practised. - b.
-Written communication is deemed to be a burden especially to small-scale contractors. - c.
-Written communication is sometimes deemed to be a rude and offensive behaviour in the local culture.
+- 3.3.2.1 Recommended solutions to the problems: - a) Project planning taking into account all requirements, resource allocation specially project management and supervisory resources, is necessary. - b) Project reviews with appropriate action plans and delegation of authorities amongst team members will ensure better and smoother contract execution. - 3.3.3 Project communication - a) Contract administration involves a lot of communication but unfortunately, a lot of communication is verbal.
+Written communication is often not practised. - b) Written communication is deemed to be a burden especially to small-scale contractors. - c) Written communication is sometimes deemed to be a rude and offensive behaviour in the local culture.

-3.3.3.1 Recommended solution to above-mentioned problem:

-i) Written communication especially following verbal discussions and requests should be practised.

-3.3.4 Performance reporting
+- 3.3.3.1 Recommended solution to above-mentioned problem: - a) Written communication especially following verbal discussions and requests should be practised. - 3.3.4 Performance reporting